Witiko/doctoral-thesis/main.md

 We showed that our bitwise approximation was more than 20× faster than the cosine similarity.
-We also showed that our approximation was within 2\% accuracy of the cosine similarity on the word analogy task.
+We also showed that our approximation was within 2\% accuracy of the cosine similarity on the English word analogy task.
 This shows that quantized token embeddings can be used for fast structural and semantic matching.

 #### Future Work

-Future work should evaluate our approximation on an extrinsic task such as math information retrieval.
+Future work should evaluate our approximation on math information retrieval.

 #### Reproducibility